GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It turns out that there is no algorithm for examining a program and determining whether or not it is fatally infected with an endless loop.
-Moreover, it’s not that no one has yet discovered such an algorithm; rather, no such algorithm is possible.
+> ### When program developers are not territorial about their code and encourage others to look for bugs and potential improvements, progress speeds up dramatically.
 >
-> ~ *Danny Hillis*
+> ~ *Gerald Weinberg*

 ---
 ## 🏎 Quick Facts